 "Wake County's population is not only growing; it's getting older," said Ralls.
 "Bond funds will allow our community's college to keep up with that growth while preparing high-demand health care professionals who are vital to our long-term quality of life, as well as the skilled technicians we count on every day.
 I like to say that Wake County runs on Wake Tech, and thanks to the support of voters, our workforce training engine will keep running strong."

 Wake County's population is growing by about 62 residents per day.
-Wake Tech serves more than 70,000 students each year, and this fall saw its largest enrollment in degree programs since the pandemic started.
+Wake Tech serves about 63,000 students each year, and this fall saw its largest enrollment in degree programs since the pandemic started.

 Independent studies indicate that Wake Tech generates more than $1 billion for the local economy each year, with each dollar invested in Wake Tech generating more than $7 in added income and social savings.